-The Children's Food Trust recommends that a school packed_lunch is made up of: starchy foods, such as bread, pasta or potatoes, fruit and vegetables, such as sliced cucumber or carrot, and a piece of fruit, meat, fish, eggs or beans, such as chicken strips or a boiled egg, dairy, such as yoghurt or cheese in a sandwich and a drink, such as sugar-free juice, milk or water to have their lunch.
-This will be a table set up especially and a member of staff will have their lunch with the children.
+The Children's Food Trust recommends that a school packed\lunch is made up of: starchy foods, such as bread, pasta or potatoes, fruit and vegetables, such as sliced cucumber or carrot, and a piece of fruit, meat, fish, eggs or beans, such as chicken strips or a boiled egg, dairy, such as yoghurt or cheese in a sandwich and a drink, such as sugar-free juice, milk or water.
 Not only does this encourage a balanced diet for children's lunches, but it also ensures that kids have enough energy to learn and play throughout the day.